krakend/krakend-documentation/endpoints/sequential-proxy.md

       "destination_id": 1034
     }

-Another backend call, `/destinations/{destination_id}`, returns all the possible destinations for a given numeric ID:
+KrakenD waits for the response of the backend and looks for the field `destination_id`.
+And then injects the value in the next backend call to `/destinations/{destination_id}`.
+In this case the next call is `GET /destinations/1034`, and the response is:

     {
       "destination_id": 1034,
       "destinations": [
-        { ... }, { ... }
+          "LAX",
+          "SFO",
+          "OAK"
         ]
     }

-We want the API Gateway to expose `/hotels/{id}` and return in the same call both the hotel data and its relationship with the destinations.
-The code looks like this:
+Now KrakenD has both responses from the backends and can merge the data, returning the following object to the user:

+    {
+      "hotel_id": 25,
+      "name": "Hotel California",
+      "destination_id": 1034,
+      "destinations": [
+          "LAX",
+          "SFO",
+          "OAK"
+        ]
+    }

+The configuration needed for this example is:

-    "endpoint": "/hotels/{id}",
+    "endpoint": "/hotel-destinations/{id}",
     "backend": [
         { <--- Index 0
             "host": [